milvus-io/milvus-docs/site/en/faq/operational_faq.md

 #### Why does Milvus return `config check error`?

 The version of configuration file does not match the version your Milvus server.
+It is very likely you have not downloaded the right version of **milvus.yaml**, see [Download Configuration File](milvus_docker-cpu.md#Download-configuration-file)

 #### Why do I get `no space left on device` when importing data to Milvus?